What's this about a referendum?

 In the run up to the referendum we'll be concentrating on making sure all Kiwis know the facts about cannabis - the good and the bad.
 We want to make sure they know what they're voting for, and why.
 But we can't do it without help - and that's where you come in!

 If you want to be involved, sign up to join Health not Handcuffs.
 For now we're encouraging people to get up to speed on the issues and get chatting to others about cannabis.
 As the referendum approaches, we'll add in other things you can do.
 And we hope you'll send in your ideas too.
-This opportunity is too good to miss - let's make sure we nail it!
+This opportunity is too important to ignore - let's make sure we get it right!